AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-20-An-algorithm-for-polygons-with-rounded-corners.md

 </script>
 <p></p>

-Well take care of the faulty case in a bit.
+We'll take care of the faulty case in a bit.

 <h2>Solving a triangle given two angles and one Side</h2>